CompCogNeuro/CompCogNeuro.github.io/content/book.md

 +++
-Categories = ["Leabra"]
+Categories = ["Leabra", "Textbooks"]
 +++

-## Formats
+## Computational Cognitive Neuroscience

-Please use the following links to download the formatted version of the book:
+This is an open and free textbook available for download in a variety of formats:

 * [PDF](https://github.com/CompCogNeuro/book/releases/latest/download/ccnbook_ed5.pdf) --- This version has the best formatting.